 Pacers name Rothstein assistant coach

-Rothstein joins coach Isiah Thomas' staff as a replacement for Brendan Malone, who joined the New York Knicks as an assistant coach in May.
+Rothstein, who went 40-42 in his one season coaching the Pistons, was named as a replacement for Brendan Malone, who joined the New York Knicks' staff as an assistant coach.

 This story is from ESPN.com's automated news wire.
 Wire index